-Getting the most from a kiosk deployment often means being able to provide access to online services ,like a store’s catalogue, directory, or calendar of events.
+Getting the most from a kiosk deployment often means being able to provide access to online services, such as a store’s catalogue, directory or calendar of events.
 Increasingly, kiosks are also supporting payments and other transactions that require a connection to a backend server.

 Offering those capabilities requires some form of connectivity.
 That could be in the form of a wired Ethernet connection, WiFi access or a cellular data plan.
 In some cases, it may not be possible to provide a hard-wired connection, while in others the structure of a building may create problems with WiFi or cellular access.
 Addressing those issues will be critical to the success of the deployment.